mgaitan/sublime-rst-completion/README.rst

 =======================================================

-A group of snippets and commands to facilitate writing restructuredText with Sublime text editor.
+A group of snippets and commands to facilitate writing restructuredText with Sublime Text 2 or 3.
 This plugin will hopefully evolve to make Sublime a useful documentation toolkit.

 .. contents::